bilalq126/Ollama_in_Colab/README.md

 # Ollama_in_Colab
-Step-By-Step method to run Ollama in Colab
+Step-By-Step method to run Ollama in Colab and host it via ngrok